 If any security which is a capital asset becomes worthless during the taxable year, the taxpayer can deduct the loss as a capital loss from the sale or exchange, on the last day of the taxable year, of a capital asset.
-A security can include a bond, debenture, note, or certificate or other evidence of indebtedness, issued by a corporation, with interest coupons or in registered form.
-[Sections 165(g)(1) and (2) of the Code].
+A security can include a bond, debenture, note, or certificate or other evidence of indebtedness, issued by a corporation, with interest coupons or in registered form [sections 165(g)(1) and (2) of the Code].
 A taxpayer cannot take a worthless securities deduction unless he or she can show that the security is completely worthless in the year claimed.
-A taxpayer cannot claim a deduction for partial worthlessness.
-[Treasury Regulation section 1.165-5(d)].
+A taxpayer cannot claim a deduction for partial worthlessness [Treasury Regulation section 1.165-5(d)].
 The mere shrinkage in value of a security does not entitle a taxpayer to a worthless securities deduction if, on the date of the claimed loss, the security has any recognizable value.
 See Favia v.
 Commissioner, T.C.
 Memo.
 2002-154, citing Treas.
 Reg. section 1.165-4(a).

 Whether a security is worthless depends on whether the corporation's stock has either liquidating or potential value.
 Morton v.
 Commissioner, 38 B.T.A.
 1270, 1278, 1279 (1938), aff'd, 112 F.2d 320 (7th Cir.
 1940).
-Liquidating value of a stock may be determined by examining the company's asset value, by comparing total assets and total liabilities.
+Liquidating value of a stock may be determined by examining the company's asset value and comparing total assets and total liabilities.
 Id. at 1278.
 Potential value is determined by examining whether the facts and circumstances indicate reasonable hope and expectation that the company's foreseeable future operations will create liquidating value.
-Id. at 1278-1279; Austin v.
+Id. at 1278- 1279; The Austin Company, Inc. v.
 Commissioner, 71 T.C.
-956, 970 (1979), acq., 1979-2 C.B.
+955, 970 (1979), acq., 1979-2 C.B.
 1.

-A loss is evidenced by closed and completed transactions and fixed by identifiable events.
-[Treas.
-Reg. ' 1.165-1(b)].
-Identifiable events that serve to negate or severely limit the existence of potential value include: liquidation of the corporation, cessation of business, bankruptcy, or the appointment of a receiver to take over the company's assets and business.
+A loss is evidenced by closed and completed transactions and fixed by identifiable events [Treas.
+Reg. section 1.165-1(b)].
+Identifiable events that negate or severely limit the existence of potential value include: liquidation of the corporation, cessation of business, bankruptcy, or the appointment of a receiver to take over the company's assets and business.
 Steadman v.
 Commissioner, 50 T.C.
-369, 377, aff"d, 424 F.2d 1 (6th Cir.), cert. denied, 400 U.S. 869 (1970).
+369, 377 (1968), aff'd, 424 F.2d 1 (6th Cir.), cert. denied, 400 U.S. 869 (1970).
 However, none of these events, alone, is determinative.
 We must examine all of the facts and circumstances of each taxpayer's case before deciding whether the security is completely worthless at the end of the taxable year.
 Boehm v.
-Commissioner, 326 U.S. 287, 293 (1945), reh-g. den., 326 U.S.

-811 (1946).
-As noted above, no loss is allowed if a claim for reimbursement exists at the time of the loss for which a reasonable prospect of recovery exists.
-[Treas.
+Commissioner, 326 U.S. 287, 293 (1945), reh-g. den., 326 U.S. 811 (1946).
+As noted above, we do not allow a loss if a taxpayer makes a claim for reimbursement at the time of the loss for which a reasonable prospect of recovery exists [Treas.
 Reg. section 1.165-1(d)(2)(i)].

-Based on the facts provided, the notes and debentures that sold may fall within the definition of security under section 165(g)(2).
-It is not clear from the facts provided whether issued the notes and debentures with interest coupons or in registered form.
-(Section 165(g)(2)(C) of the Code).
+Based on the facts provided, the notes and subordinated debentures that sold may fall within the definition of security; however, it is not clear whether issued the notes and debentures with interest coupons or in registered form (section 165(g)(2)(C) of the Code).

 Whether a loss due to worthlessness is actually sustained during the taxable year is a highly factual determination.
-The ceasing of business operations and the beginning of bankruptcy proceedings by are factors we would consider in determining whether the notes and debentures became completely worthless in tax year .
-However, the following factors may prevent such a determination: any ongoing bankruptcy proceedings and/or any pending lawsuits against the officers, directors, accountants, and attorneys of or

-, both of which could result in distributions to the investors for all or part of their investments.
+closing of its offices and the beginning of bankruptcy proceedings are factors we would consider in determining whether the notes and debentures became completely worthless in tax year .
+However, the following factors may prevent such a determination: any ongoing bankruptcy proceedings and/or any pending lawsuits against the officers, directors, accountants, and attorneys of . . . , both of which could result in distributions to the investors for all or part of their investments.